-7. CONCLUSION
+8. CONCLUSION

-- 7.1 The day service review was initially triggered by the need to make savings across day services.
+- 8.1 The day service review was initially triggered by the need to make savings across day services.
 Since 2012 over 50% of internal day service provision and 100% of preemployment provision has closed and been re-provided by the independent sector including Tameside Countryside Service, Tameside Arts, Active Tameside and People First Tameside.
 This market shaping and development has been a success in terms of achieving significant savings and also in offering improved choice and control to people with learning disabilities and/or autism within Tameside.
-Based on current and future demand for services and increasing out of area placements for provision of these services the review found that there was a need to expand existing capacity to meet this need locally. - 7.2 Active Tameside has proven to be a popular choice amongst people and the service based at Medlock is fundamentally over-subscribed with current provision to 115 individuals.
+Based on current and future demand for services and increasing out of area placements for provision of these services the review found that there was a need to expand existing capacity to meet this need locally. - 8.2 Active Tameside has proven to be a popular choice amongst people and the service based at Medlock is fundamentally over-subscribed with current provision to 115 individuals.
 This includes the Supported Internship programme supporting young people (16-24) into paid employment with 13 out of 15 young people securing paid employment in the past year.
 The programme also includes a pilot working with 3 LAC which appears to be a successful scheme for expansion in the future.
-A further recommendation of this report is that a review is undertaken of current supported employment opportunities with the sector to have a clear joined up strategy towards employment for vulnerable young people and adults. - 7.3 As part of the SEND work it has been identified that there is also a gap in post 16 provision locally in terms of the 0-25 offer and demand exceeds current capacity with numbers of young people being placed out of area or being referred into Adult Services. - 7.4 The report concludes that due to current and future predicted demand that it would be unwise to close a day centre base as this would result in possible increased cost in future to meet demand and assessed needs.
+A further recommendation of this report is that a review is undertaken of current supported employment opportunities with the sector to have a clear joined up strategy towards employment for vulnerable young people and adults.

+- 8.3 As part of the SEND work it has been identified that there is also a gap in post 16 provision locally in terms of the 0-25 offer and demand exceeds current capacity with numbers of young people being placed out of area or being referred into Adult Services. - 8.4 The report concludes that due to current and future predicted demand that it would be unwise to close a day centre base as this would result in possible increased cost in future to meet demand and assessed needs.
 The report highlights the developmental proposal of Oxford Park as a means of meeting current and future demand of children, young people and adults who have learning disabilities and autism as well as providing a base to assist with the provision of services to other vulnerable groups such as LAC and hard to reach young people as well as providing a resource for post 16 further education and independent living opportunities.
-The scheme would also fit with the upcoming Employment Review and would link in this work with the Oxford Park offer and other provider offers to increase pre-employment training, qualifications and placements.

-7.5 Following a review of the available options the recommendation is to seek capital investment to develop the Oxford Park site to become a disability service base for children, young people and adults, and to review internal day service packages to establish if individuals currently using internal services could move into services provided by the sector releasing capacity for more complex individuals.
-Both financial and non-financial efficiencies and benefits will be realised across partner agencies with cost avoidance return on investment being realised within three years of the scheme opening.
+The scheme would also fit with the upcoming Employment Review and would link in this work with the Oxford Park offer and other provider offers to increase preemployment training, qualifications and placements. - 8.5 Following a review of the available options the recommendation is to seek capital investment to develop the Oxford Park site to become a disability service base for children, young people and adults, and to review internal day service packages to establish if individuals currently using internal services could move into services provided by the sector releasing capacity for more complex individuals.
+Capital investment is predicted for £455.000 and revenue will be provided by partners who commission services from Active Tameside at Oxford Park.
+Both financial and non-financial efficiencies and benefits will be realized across partner agencies with cost avoidance return on investment being realized within three years of the scheme opening.